 Science has now confirmed what ancient warriors practiced.
 A 2020 study published in Frontiers in Human Neuroscience demonstrated that elite martial artists show enhanced connectivity in the sensorimotor cortex, a result of thousands of hours of repetitive drill.
 Functional MRI scans reveal that their brains process threatening stimuli faster and with less conscious interference than non-athletes.
 This mirrors the ancient concept of mushin — a state where the body reacts before the mind decides.
 The link between physical repetition and neural efficiency is well established, and it is the same mechanism that the Spartans and samurai relied upon.

 Additionally, research into “action anticipation” — the ability to predict an opponent’s move based on subtle cues — shows that experts have shorter reaction times because they see the pattern before the movement fully occurs.
 This skill was explicitly trained by ancient warriors through observation drills and mock combat.
 A soldier who could read the slight shift of an enemy’s shoulder knew where the blow would land before it began.
+Modern athletes can train this by watching video of opponents or practicing with partners who vary their attacks.

 Conclusion: Timeless Principles for Faster Reflexes